The Stats Zone

 Tottenham have major availability issues in midfield and attack with new signing Conor Gallagher ineligible, while Lucas Bergvall, Rodrigo Bentancur, James Maddison, Mohammed Kudus, Dejan Kulusevski and Richarlison make up part of a long injury list.

-Predicted XI (4-2-3-1): Vicario; Porro, Romero, Van de Ven, Udogie; Gray, Danso; Odobert, Simons, Kolo Muani; Solanke
+Predicted XI (4-2-3-1): Vicario; Spence, Romero, Danso, Udogie; Gray, Olusesi; Odobert, Simons, Kolo Muani; Solanke

-Questionable: Palhinha (Injured)
+Questionable: Palhinha (Injured), Odobert (Injured), Kolo Muani (Injured)

 Frankfurt vs Tottenham prediction